Offers in: Industrial Electronics Engineering

 Description and objectives:

-Up to now, control concepts have been demonstrated on the blackboard, by means of simulations or videos.
-For the Control Engineering course, we want to build a mechanical control system (two pendulums coupled with springs) for teaching purposes: to show in class the different behaviour of the system in front of various controllers.
-To ensure portability, the system will be controllable via USB through an ARDUINO board.
+So far the control concepts are shown on the blackboard, by means of simulations or with videos.
+For the Control Engineering subject we want to build a mechanical control system (two pendulums coupled with springs) to be used for teaching purposes: to show in class the different behavior of the system before several controllers.
+To ensure portability, the system will be controllable through USB by means of an ARDUINO card .
 In a previous project the mechanical system has been built.
-In the proposed project, several controllers will be programmed in C, especially a proportional-integral (PI) controller that allows "teleoperation" (the user moves one of the pendulums and the other follows its movement without error in a permanent regime).
+In the proposed project several controllers will be programmed in C, in particular, a proportional-integral (PI) controller that allows "teleoperation" (that the Username moves one of the pendulums and the other one follows its movement without error in permanent regime).